 Spatiotemporal flow patterns called `puffs' and `slugs' are observed during the evolution to turbulence.
 Recently, spatially-localized solutions representative of puffs have been discovered\rf{AvMeRoHo13} and shown to be linked to spatially-periodic \reqva\ in minimal domains\rf{ChWiKe14}.
 As \reqva\ are steady in their respective co-moving frames, they are {\em relative} equilibria, solutions that do not exhibit temporal shape-changing dynamics.
 Their unstable manifolds, however, mold the surrounding \statesp, carving pathways for relative periodic orbits, invariant orbits embedded in turbulence whose temporal evolution captures dynamics of ergodic trajectories that shadow them.
-A detailed understanding of spatiotemporally recurrent motions is crucial.
-In this letter we demonstrate that it is the {\em relative} periodic oribts that form the backbone of the turbulent flow.
-The key step in our analysis is a reduction of the continuous symmetries of the flow, as translational symmetries obscure visualizations of the dynamics, a far greater number of projections of chaotic trajectories is possible.
+A detailed understanding of these recurrent motions is crucial if one is to systematically describe the repertoire of all turbulent motions.
+With the removal of spatial translations, which obscure visualizations of the dynamics, a far greater number of projections of chaotic trajectories is possible.
 In this article, we show that visualizations of the symmetry reduced dynamics can help us understand relationships between distinct families of periodic orbits and traveling wave solutions, which in turn lends support to the dynamical systems interpretation that {\em relative} periodic orbits form the backbone of turbulence in pipe.